FannyCandy/09_Professional_README_Generator/result/README.md

   - [Questions](#questions)

   ## Installation
-  To install dependencies, run command npm i
+  to install dependencies, run command npm i

   ## Usage
-  Usage description of the app ..
+  Usage of the app here ..

   ## How to Contribute
   Steps to contribute ..

   ## Tests
-  To run test, run command npm run tests
+  to run tests, run command npm run tests

   ## License
   This application is licensed under the terms of the MIT license.

   ## Questions
-  For any questions, please email me at [fannyc310@gmail.com](mailto:fannyc310@gmail.com) or visit my GitHub [fannycandy](https://github.com/fannycandy)
+  For any questions, please email me at [Fannyc310@gmail.com](mailto:Fannyc310@gmail.com) or visit my GitHub [FannyCandy](https://github.com/FannyCandy)